 The first symptoms of auditory processing disorder in children are usually language related.
 Obvious difficulty with pronunciation and vocabulary are directly related to APD.
 Other auditory processing symptoms such as difficulty following directions are sometimes harder to pick up.
 These language related issues are often called language processing disorder.

 Homework Frustration And/Or Disappointing Grades

 In many cases, parents are not aware of an auditory processing deficit until the homework starts to pile up and it takes too long.
 Or a child who knows the material has disappointing grades.
 Language processing is the most fundamental of all learning skills — we even think in English!
 Auditory processing problems undermine learning confidence and independence.

-For information on how the symptoms of central auditory processing disorder vary by age, please follow this link:
+For information on how central auditory processing disorder symptoms vary by age, please follow this link: